ihPiontkovskyi/CSCE-Lab-1/README.md

 # CSCE-Lab-1
-This is the lab in a computer simulation and computing experiment
+This is the lab in a CSCE

                           Task
 I. Сonstruct polynomials that will acquire corresponding values